 The City Clerk will conduct a random alphabetical drawing to determine in which order candidate names will appear on the ballot for all NC elections.
-The drawing will be posted on the City Clerk's livestream Youtube channel and included in the Election Division's webpage.

 The City Clerk will be responsible for developing and printing the official ballots for all NC elections.